US asks Israel to probe ‘terrorist’ killing of American citizen by settlers

 “There must be accountability for this criminal and terrorist act,” Huckabee wrote in a social media post.
 “Saif was just 20 yrs old.”

+Huckabee’s strongly worded post marks a rare critical stance towards Israel by the US envoy, a staunch Israel supporter, who has previously said, “There’s really no such thing as a Palestinian.”

-The US envoy’s statement stops short of backing the Musallet family’s demand for Washington to launch its own probe into the killing.
+But the US ambassador’s statement stops short of backing the Musallet family’s demand for Washington to launch its own probe into the killing.

 Critics say Israel rarely holds its settlers or soldiers accountable for abuses against Palestinians.
-Musllet was the ninth US citizen to be killed by Israel since 2022.
+Musallet was the ninth US citizen to be killed by Israel since 2022.
 None of the previous cases has led to criminal charges.

-Yet, the strongly worded post marks a rare critical stance towards Israel by Huckabee, a staunch Israel supporter, who has previously said, “There’s really no such thing as a Palestinian.”
+The Institute for Middle East Understanding (IMEU) Policy Project said Israel should not be trusted to “investigate the extremist settlers it enables at every turn”, renewing calls for an independent US probe.

+Israel’s government cannot be trusted to investigate the extremist settlers it enables at every turn.

 Another Palestinian, identified by health officials as Mohammed Shalabi, was shot dead by settlers during the same attack that killed Musallet on Friday.